Teaching English in Thailand: Living in Thailand

 - Carry a map and point to the destination.

-- Display a friendly demeanor.
+- Display a friendly demeanour.

 - Give a small tip at the end of the ride.